Byte Size15min

 - Basic understanding of MCP protocol

-- See a real POC connecting to actual enterprise tools
+- See a real POC connecting to enterprise tools

 - Blueprint of the architecture to experiment with